 • Proper Ergonomics: Imagine your workspace as a puzzle, and you’re arranging the pieces for a perfect fit.
 Ensuring proper ergonomics at work and home is like finding the right pieces to create a comfortable and pain-free environment.

-• Stress Management: Stress can feel like a heavy backpack you’re carrying around all day.
+• Stress Management: Stress can feel like a heavy backpack you carry all day.
 Practicing relaxation techniques, such as deep breathing and mindfulness, is like taking off that backpack and setting it aside, lightening your load and reducing stress.

 By understanding these ICD-10 codes, knowing what to expect during a doctor’s visit, and implementing home management strategies, you can take charge of your neck pain and work towards a pain-free life.